What Makes a Good Software Tester for a Great Software Tester? 7 Qualities of Highly Effective Testers

 All phases like requirements discussion, brainstorming features, deciding test strategy, building tests, debugging an issue, replicating production issues can benefit from logical thinking.
 You have to think through the possibilities, reason your steps, validate or invalidate and think about next steps.
 And, that’s not even the end.

 Testing involves lots and lots of questions to be asked and answered.
-How will you ask a perfect question without thinking the problem/situation at hand logically?
+How will you ask a perfect question without thinking about the problem/situation at hand logically?

 How will you answer someone's question before getting to a logical conclusion yourselves?
 Logical thinking ability is mandatory.
 And how do you build it?
 Whether it is an incoming question or outgoing one, always ask it to your inner self first before shooting it to someone else and try answering it till you are satisfied.

 Bottom Line: Ask it.
 Answer it.
 Re-validate it.
 Improve it.